 This is the only type of treatment that has the potential to cure myelofibrosis.
-However, it is a very high risk treatment.
-It can only be considered for certain people, and is dependent on whether a suitable donor is available.
+However, it is a very high risk treatment, and can only be considered for patients deemed appropriate, and is dependent on the availability of a suitable donor.

 - Allogeneic stem cell transplant In this procedure, the patient receives high doses of chemotherapy or radiation to destroy the diseased bone marrow.
-The donor stem cells (from someone other than the patient) are then infused into the patient. - Non-myeloblative stem cell transplant This transplant uses lower doses of chemotherapy or radiation before donor cells are infused.
+The donor stem cells (from someone other than the patient) are then infused into the patient. - Non-myeloblative stem cell transplant This transplant uses lower doses of chemotherapy or radiation prior to the infusion of donor cells.
 This type of transplant can be used in older and sicker patients, who may not be eligible for an allogeneic transplant.